php-fig/fig-standards/proposed/autoloader.md

 3. Specification
 ----------------

-- A class file MUST contain only one class definition.

 - A fully qualified class name MUST begin with a top-level namespace name, which MUST be followed by zero or more sub-namespace names, and MUST end in a class name.